matterhorn-chat/matterhorn/README.md

 * Message editor with kill/yank buffer and readline-style keybindings
 * Tab-completion of usernames, channel names, and commands
 * Spell-checking via Aspell
+* Syntax highlighting of fenced code blocks in messages

 # Building